clojurewerkz/elastisch.docs/README.md

 ## How to run a development server

-    ./bin/jekyll --server
+    ./bin/jekyll --auto --server

 ## How to regenerate the site

-In order to modify contents and launch dev environment, run:
+In order to regenerate the entire site, run:

-      ./bin/jekyll
+      ./bin/jekyll --no-auto

-In order to recompile haml and sass files for publishing, run

-      ./recompile_haml.sh

 ## License & Copyright